paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 113–128, title V, §§ 506, 512(w)(4), July 22, 2014, 128 Stat.
-1703, 1715, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], this section is amended as follows:

-(1) in subsection (a):

-(A) in paragraph (2)(A), by striking “the State and local workforce investment boards established under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.)” and inserting “the State and local workforce development boards established under title I of the Workforce Innovation and Opportunity Act”; and

-(B) in paragraph (4)(F), by striking “plans for facilitating the coordination of activities of grantees in the State under this subchapter with activities carried out in the State under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.)” and inserting “plans for facilitating the coordination of activities of grantees in the State under this subchapter with activities carried out in the State under title I of the Workforce Innovation and Opportunity Act”; and

-(2) in subsection (b)(2)(A), by striking “with the program carried out under the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.)” and inserting “with the program carried out under the Workforce Innovation and Opportunity Act”.

-See 2014 Amendment notes below.

 #### References in Text
-The Workforce Investment Act of 1998, referred to in subsecs. (a)(2)(A), (4)(F) and (b)(2)(A), (B)(i), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936, which enacted chapter 73 (§ 9201 et seq.) of Title 20, Education, and chapter 30 (§ 2801 et seq.) of Title 29, Labor, and enacted, amended, and repealed numerous other sections and notes in the Code.
-Title I of the Act is classified principally to chapter 30 of Title 29.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim) and Tables.
+The Workforce Innovation and Opportunity Act, referred to in subsecs. (a)(2)(A), (4)(F) and (b)(2)(A), is Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425, which enacted chapter 32 (§ 3101 et seq.) of Title 29, Labor, repealed chapter 30 (§ 2801 et seq.) of Title 29 and chapter 73 (§ 9201 et seq.) of Title 20, Education, and made amendments to numerous other sections and notes in the Code.
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Community Services Block Grant Act, referred to in subsec. (b)(2)(A), (B)(i), is subtitle B (§ 671 et seq.) of title VI of Pub.
 L. 97–35, Aug.
 13, 1981, 95 Stat.
 511, which is classified generally to chapter 106 (§ 9901 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9901 of this title](./chapter-106-community-services-block-grant-program.md#section-9901) and Tables.